CarlosZBent/Personal-Web-2.0/src/content/blog/make-exclusive-telegram-bot.md

 print(member_user.status)
 ```

 With that last line, we will see the returned `status` of the user.
 Now, let's check that the status is one that we want to give permission to.
 If the user is a group member it's `status` will be 'creator', 'administrator' or 'member'.
 Therefore, we can use a simple `if` statement to check the equality of the `status` value with any of those.
-There are cleaner ways to do this, even inside an `if` statement, but to be faster, let's do it in a way that works just as well, but makes it easier to appreciate the thought process behind it, though it is undoubtedly uglier.
+There might be cleaner ways to do this, even inside an `if` statement, but to be faster, let's do it in a way that works just as well, and makes it easier to appreciate the thought process behind it, though it is undoubtedly uglier.

 ```
 exlusive_group_id = ”-1234567890”